lessthanoptimal/ValidationBoof/change.md

 - DetectPolygonRegression changed values due to slight change in how relative contour thresholds are computed
 - QR Code
   * Fixed issue with low version QR Codes where it was rejecting them where it shouldn't.
 Improved results.
+- ThreeViewReconstruction
+  * Algorithm got updated to have entire self calibration pipeline in RANSAC

 ## Version 0.38 - 0.40
 2022/1/17